What do all these baby boomers really have in common?

 The years the boomers grew up in, by contrast, were ones of almost unprecedented growth and security in American life.
 The period from just after the war until the oil shock of 1973 was one of nearly unbroken prosperity—and a prosperity that was almost universally shared.
 Productivity rose by close to 3 percent a year, with incomes not far behind.

 But American capitalism has generally been dynamic; what was unique about the postwar years was how sustained our economic growth was and how widely we shared in it.
 The boom was really a product of a greater consensus than we have ever seen before or since.
 Business —especially big business—had come to more or less accept the idea of a regulated economy.
 American unions reached their zenith, representing 35 percent of the industrial work force, and the bitter labor wars that had plagued the economy for some seven decades were increasingly replaced by amicable settlements.
-Corporate health care plans and generous pensions became commonplace.
+Corporate health-care plans and generous pensions became commonplace.
 Tremendous economic power passed over to the federal government, and social welfare programs flourished.
 For the first time, Americans had some real insurance against illness, old age, and unemployment.
 Even the ostensibly conservative Richard Nixon famously proclaimed: “We are all Keynesians now.”

 What brought about this grand consensus?
-The Americans of the Greatest Generation—the baby boomers’ parents—had, in John F. Kennedy’s words, been “tempered by war, disciplined by a hard and bitter peace.”
+The Americans of "the Greatest Generation"—the baby boomers’ parents—had, in John F. Kennedy’s words, been “tempered by war, disciplined by a hard and bitter peace.”
 The Great Depression and World War II had painfully impressed upon many Americans the need for cooperation.
 The Cold War made it a habit.
 The fight against communism was used to justify everything from the building of the interstate highway system to federal backing for the civil rights movement to increased science education in the public schools.

 The answer was: To the suburbs, and quite delightedly.
 After years of scrimping, Americans were thrilled with their new affluence.
 It may seem remarkable that an age lived under the constant threat of nuclear annihilation can be looked back upon nostalgically, but so great was the sense of security provided by the grand consensus that this is indeed the case for most boomers.
 And so great was this newfound sense of confidence that Americans felt emboldened to scrutinize their beliefs and values as they never had before.

 For the first time, American culture became the predominant influence in the world.
 In an impressive expansion of human freedom, Americans launched grass-roots movements that widened the rights of women, ethnic and sexual minorities, the poor, and even prisoners.
-The President of the United States himself, Lyndon Johnson, advocated the creation of a Great Society that “is not a safe harbor, a resting place, a final objective, a finished work … [but] a challenge constantly renewed… .”
+The president of the United States himself, Lyndon Johnson, advocated the creation of a Great Society that “is not a safe harbor, a resting place, a final objective, a finished work … but a challenge constantly renewed.”
 Americans came to challenge the grand consensus itself, questioning a government they had previously trusted implicitly, along with all its leading, institutional allies—corporations, universities, organized religion—and even the most deeply held customs and mores of their parents.
 Following Galbraith’s exhortations, the baby boomers set out to find something beyond the carefully regulated Keynesian utopia of ever-increasing production and consumption …

 … and marched right into the Republican party.
 The singular characteristic of the baby boomers is how, in their coming of age, they have turned away from the kind of security that their parents so labored to provide for them.
-This was in part out of necessity.
+This was, in part, out of necessity.
 The oil crisis of the 1970s brought the good times to an abrupt halt, and a world revived from the devastation of the war and now hungrily competitive has deeply eroded our economic advantages.
-Yet twenty-first-century America, still dominated by the baby boomers, has embraced globalization much more eagerly than any other developed nation.
-We have largely shucked off everything from trade barriers—once a staple of American life—to unions, to those corporate health care and pension plans, to reliable jobs and raises.
+Yet 21st-century America, still dominated by the baby boomers, has embraced globalization much more eagerly than any other developed nation.
+We have largely shucked off everything from trade barriers—once a staple of American life—to unions, to those corporate health-care and pension plans, to reliable jobs and raises.
 The boomers have come to envision themselves, at least, as ideal entrepreneurs, ready to compete in a brave new winner-takes-all society, mistrustful of any collective or governmental solutions to anything.

 In practice, this new conservative/libertarian consensus remains somewhat inchoate.
 The strong opposition to proposals to privatize Social Security indicates that Americans might not be ready yet to wholly abandon their old security net.
 And generational entitlement battles loom on Medicare and Medicaid.
 There is probably a conflict between social libertarians and the religious right in the offing, and we are slowly, painfully relearning that a sense of public obligation can be extremely useful for some tasks, such as winning a war.
-We have not abandoned the old Keynesian dream of ever more production and consumption, but now we feed it with ever greater public and private debt, a course that must also have its consequences.
+We have not abandoned the old Keynesian dream of ever-more production and consumption, but now, we feed it with ever greater public and private debt, a course that must also have its consequences.

 The baby boomers started life in a society where a great material security provided the foundation for a series of daring cultural upheavals.
 In their maturity, they have used a dynamic culture to demolish that security.
-This is all they have in common, and ultimately they will be judged as all generations, and all individuals, are—by their ability to reach some synthesis between the idealistic dreams of their youth and the appetites of their maturity.
+This is all they have in common, and, ultimately, they will be judged as all generations, and all individuals, are—by their ability to reach some synthesis between the idealistic dreams of their youth and the appetites of their maturity.